Szybet/Yatchy/README.md

 ## [FAQ](https://github.com/Szybet/Yatchy/blob/main/faq.md)

-# Community
+# Community / Buying one
-For any questions, feel free to ask in github issues or in this discord server:
+For any questions, potential purchase of one, feel free to ask in github issues or in this discord server:

 <a href="https://discord.gg/6PUmRXZRGD">*atchy community on discord</a>